darinvi/Roullete/README.md

 npm start

 Demo smart contract, allows for basic interaction.
+ToDo:
-ToDo: add ivnestment into the roulette and allow investors to withdrawal their portion of the profits
+    -add ivnestment into the roulette and allow investors to withdrawal their portion of the profits -Implement VRF instead of pseudo random